Should I Choose A Fixed Interest Rate Or A Variable Interest Rate?

 It is important for you to work with someone who is not biased when it comes to mortgage rates.
 For example, did you know many bank employees at your local branch get yearly bonuses based on how many fixed rates they put clients in?
 By working with an independent broker, you can avoid this situation and obtain unbiased advice on what would work best for your situation.
 Every financial situation is unique and should be approached with due diligence as well as deep consideration into your future plans in real estate.
 The interest rate you choose should be based on your current stage of life, life goals, and risk tolerance.
 You may be constantly reminded through bank marketing to choose five-year fixed rates but as you’ve now learned this is primarily related to the high likelihood (over 60%) that you will break your mortgage early, incurring a massive penalty you will have to pay from equity in your home or from the proceeds of your home sale.
 This puts us in a position where we must educate new homeowners like you on the reasons why a variable may be the best option.
 As we like to say - when your life is variable, you should typically choose a variable rate.

 If you are looking for a mortgage broker in Victoria, BC, then reach out to me at Cody Rowe today!
 With access to a vast network of major banks, credit unions, trust companies, and alternative lending options, I can ensure the correct solution for your unique situation.
 With access to over a hundred lender options, including major banks, credit unions, and trust companies, you can be certain I will fight to negotiate for your best interest.

-My services include first-time homebuyer mortgages, mortgage renewals, mortgage refinancing, debt consolidation mortgages, reverse mortgages, second mortgages, private mortgage lending, self-employed mortgages, investment property mortgages, CHIP reverse mortgages, etc. For a complete list of my services, please click here.
+My services include first-time homebuyer mortgages, mortgage renewals, mortgage refinancing, reverse mortgages, private mortgage lending, self-employed mortgages, investment property mortgages, new to canada mortgage, etc. For a complete list of my services, please click here.
 If you have any questions about my services, I would love to hear from you.
 Please contact me here.